 - Human Gonadotropin (HGT), known as the pregnancy hormone because this is what pregnancy tests look for; however some sources claim that HGT can affect the smell of urine too.

 - Infections.
-Changes in the woman’s body can also lead changes in the pH balance of the woman’s vagina.
+Changes in the woman’s body can also lead changes in the pH balance.
 This can make them more susceptible to infections including Urinary Tract Infections, Yeast Infections, Vaginosis, etc. These infections can affect the smell of the urine.

 - Diet.
 Certain foods can affect the smell of the urine as well.
 Some of common foods that can make urine smell stronger include broccoli and asparagus.